SpooRe91/SpooRe91/README.md

-# 🌟 Martin B. - Full-Stack Developer
+# 🌟 Martin B. - JS/TS Web Developer

 Welcome to my GitHub profile!
 I specialize in crafting web applications using a diverse set of modern technologies.
 Below, you'll find a snapshot of the tools I work with and a showcase of my recent projects.